Constructive Dissent Awards

 Four awards are offered:

-The dissent awards are overseen by Theo Horn, AFSA’s Awards and Scholarships Manager.
-He is available at horn@afsa.org and (202) 719-9705.
+The dissent awards are administered by AFSA's Programs and Member Engagement department.
+They are available at member@afsa.org.

 Criteria for the Dissent Awards

 The awards are for Foreign Service employees who have “exhibited extraordinary accomplishment involving initiative, integrity, intellectual courage and constructive dissent”.
 The awards publicly recognize individuals who have demonstrated the intellectual courage to challenge the system from within, to question the status quo and take a stand, no matter the sensitivity of the issue or the consequences of their actions.
 The issue does not have to be related to foreign policy.
 It can involve a management issue, consular policy, or, in the case of the recently established F. Allen “Tex” Harris Award, the willingness of a Foreign Service Specialist to take an unpopular stand, to go out on a limb, or to stick his/her neck out in a way that involves some risk.
 Nominees may or may not have used the formal dissent channel.
-Recipients receive a trophy as well as a $4,000 cash prize.
 Click here to read more about what constitutes dissent.

 Will Dissenting Hurt My Career?